debomatic/debomatic/docs/index.rst

 * ``keyring``

- This option indicates the gnupg keyring file in which Deb-o-Matic will look for allowed and identified GPG signatures.
+ This option indicates the gnupg keyring file in which Deb-o-Matic will look for allowed and identified GPG keys.

  Suggested value: ``/etc/debomatic/debomatic.gpg``

 ..
 CAUTION::

- Make sure keyring file exists and is populated with allowed signatures if GPG support is enabled, otherwise no tasks will be processed.
+ Make sure keyring file exists and is populated with allowed keys if GPG support is enabled, otherwise no tasks will be processed.

 modules section
 ...............

-These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use related features.
+These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use these features.
 Also, Deb-o-Matic needs to be restarted to pick any change to one of these options.

 More on modules handling will be discussed in the `Modules section`_.